Experienced & Aggressive

 Penalties may also include jail time, continuous alcohol monitoring (SCRAM), installation of an ignition interlock device in your vehicle, impoundment of your vehicle, and community service.
 You will likely be required to abstain from alcohol and to obtain an SR-22 insurance policy.

-The severity of the punishment depends on Blood Alcohol Content % (BAC), prior DUI convictions, whether an accident, injury, or fatality occurred, and whether you ran from the scene of the accident.
+The severity of the punishment depends on the facts of your case, including Blood Alcohol Content % (BAC), prior DUI convictions, whether an accident, injury, or fatality occurred, and whether you ran from the scene of the accident.

 Loss of Driver's License